-It's natural that people experience some degree of frustration at one point or another, especially in something so new, complex and technically precise, only to become addicted once their motor skills fall in line.
+It's natural that people experience some degree of frustration at some point, especially in something so new, complex and technically precise, only to become addicted once their motor skills fall in line.

 What if I miss a class?

 One or two classes should not set you back too much.
 I video important steps or techniques which you can view on the website.
 Another very good idea is to get together with other students and practice together between classes.
-Practice, whether on your own or with others, is a crucial part of learning - remember that classes are only for gathering information - you must practice the material regularly to make it part of your muscle memory which you build on in the next class.
+Classes are only for gathering practice information from the teacher - you must practice the lesson through the week to gain muscle memory.

 What if my progress is slow?
 Can I blame the teacher?